jananijayesh/DHFinalProject.github.io/README.md

 # sketch London
-## Janani Jayesh
+## Janani Jayesh | DH150
-## Introduction: a brief information about the project.
-What is the project about?
-The motivation of the project and possible contribution.
-## Clear design statement:
+## Introduction
-What is the issue and Why do you think it is important to resolve that issue by your project?
+My project focuses on improving the user experience for those trying to navigate the sketch London website (https://sketch.london). sketch is a food and arts collective in London that is home to award-winning restaurants and exquisite exhibitions.
+I decided to focus on this as I have personally tried to use the website before and was disappointed in how it does not provide users much value.
+The goal is to help both locals and tourists in London who want to pay a visit to this dazzling venue and improve their overall of sketch through my user research analyses, wireframing, and prototyping.
+## Design Statement:

-## Competitor analysis [assignment01 & 02]:
+## Competitor Analysis [assignment01 & 02]:
 Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated (include links of pictures of the competitors)
 ## User research [contextual inquiry, assignment04]:
 Summary and link to your assignment folder